 Setting up a videoconference in the mLab

-If you've scheduled a videoconference in the mLab, the equipment will be set up when you arrive and someone will be there to assist you.
-If you ever need to set up the videoconferencing equipment yourself, here's what to do.
+If you've scheduled a videoconference in the mLab, the equipment will be set up on arrival and someone will be there to assist.
+If the equipment is not set up, here's what to do.
 These instructions use the 20” iMac in the corner of the room which is usually hooked up to the projector.
 These instructions are for using MacOS; that computer will also boot into Windows if you prefer.

 Make sure the Phoenix Quattro microphone/speaker device (small, squat, circular, and silver – generally lives on the desk to the right of the corner iMac) is plugged into the computer.
 The USB cable for the Phoenix is long enough to extend to the conference table.
 The end going into the back of the computer is turquoise and silver.
 It will fit into one of the three USB ports on the back of the machine.